morinted/art_of_chording/docs/multistroke/prefixes-and-suffixes.md

 - aparticular
 - awhatever

-## Word-Boundary Errors
+## Word-boundary errors

 Something that may seem odd to you about prefixes and suffixes, initially, is that they are **dedicated**.
 You cannot use a stroke both for a word **and** for a prefix or suffix.

 This brings us to a concept in stenography called the **word-boundary error**.
 A word-boundary error is an error that occurs when you are using multiple strokes together and it doesn't behave as you expect.
 In particular, you'll try to have a stroke be part of one word, and instead it will combine with another word.

-::: definition Word-Boundary Error
+::: definition Word-boundary error
 An error where a stroke is ambiguous and can belong to either the preceding or the following stroke, and the wrong one translates.
 For example, you mean to write "more tartar" but it gets translated as "mortar tar".
 :::